ndsurgenor/east-street/TESTING.md

 ### Navigation

 These tests ensure that a user can successfully navigate the site using the provided navbar links, buttons, and footer icons.
-The booking area of the site requires a username and password to access (username _testname_ and password _test#123_ have specifically been registered for this purpose) and specifics around this access are tested below under [Authentication](#authentication).
+The booking area of the site requires a username and password to access (username _testname_ and password _test#123_ have specifically been registered for this purpose); specifics around this access are tested below under [Authentication](#authentication).
 Note that navigation specific to user-made bookings - i.e. page access using 'Update' and 'Delete' buttons - is covered under [CRUD Functionality](#crud-functionality).

 **Test**|**Steps**|**Expected**|**Result**
 -----|-----|-----|:-----: